Learn more

 General treatments

 Daniela Kohnen’s Rebecca Clarke, Komponistin und Bratschistin: Biographie (Frankfurt: Hänsel-Hohenhausen, 1999; 2nd ed.
-2002) was the first—and, for more then two decades, the only—book-length treatment of Clarke’s life and career.
+2002) was the first—and, for more than two decades, the only—book-length treatment of Clarke’s life and career.
 Written from the special perspective of a sister violist, this monograph is far more balanced and even-handed than much that has followed it.
 The revised edition of 2002 corrects some errors of detail.

 Written for a broader audience, but with equal rigor, Leah Broad’s Quartet (London: Faber & Faber, 2023), a group biography of Clarke, Ethel Smyth, Dorothy Howell, and Doreen Carwithen, draws on a vast range of documentary sources—especially newspapers, trade-magazines, and concert-advertising—in order to set Clarke in the context of the professional world where she lived, breathed, and worked.
 This is by far the most complete and accurate account of Clarke’s life and career ever published.